gicentre/elm-vegalite/docs/changeNotes.md

 ### V5.8 Additions

+- `doRawExpr` for explicitly setting a `domainRaw` expression.
+Used for modifying an existing domain via some expression.
+Typically used to set domain values based on some interaction input.

 - `maInvalid` and associated parameter functions `ivImputeMark`, `ivImputeDomain`, `ivImputePathDomain` and `ivBreakPaths` for precise control over the filtering / imputing of invalid data when encoding marks and generating domains.
 This replaces the old `maRemoveInvalid` reflecting changes to `invalid` introduced in VL 5.19

 - `sacoInvalid` for providing custom values for imputed invalid data on a channel-by-channel basis, reflecting addition in VL 5.19

+### V5.8 Changes

+- `scDomainExpr` now creates a Vega-Lite `domain` expression rather than `domainRaw` expression.
+This isn't a change to the API, but rather the Vega-Lite output it generates and is consistent with expected behaviour for VL 5.20.
+For cases where `domainRaw` is needed, use the new `doRawExpr` function.

 ### V5.8 Deprecations